Alee08/maprl/README.md

 - ✉️ - Letter
 - `A`, `B`, `C`, `O` etc. - Indicate specific goal locations

-The positions and connections of the grid are parsed using custom parsing functions, such as `parse_office_world`.
+The positions and connections of the grid are parsed using custom parsing functions, such as `parse_office_world_`.

 ## Example Map (Office World)

-Below is an example of a grid environment used in the project:
+Below is the emoji-based map used in `office_world_main.py` (parsed into rooms, doors, walls, and goal locations):
 ```python
 map_1 = """
  B  🟩 🟩 ⛔ 🟩 🥤 🟩 ⛔ 🟩 🟩 🟩 ⛔ 🟩 🟩 🟩